KavanKake/KavinPortfolio/README.md

 To use the website, feel free to visit kavinlokeswaran.no The website has an easy design with a simple navbar.
 The navbar explains the diffrent pages, for example the projoct page.
 All of the buttons have a easy usage and you could easly see whats a button or not.

+The website has some of the projects I have made, and its possible to download the projects.
+You also have a contact page, where you could contact me.
+You also have a list of my sosial media listed on the website

 ## Contact
 Feel free to reach out to me through: